spicetify/docs/docs/development/api-wrapper/methods/local-storage.md

 :::tip

-All keys created via this method is generic and stored as-is.
+All keys created via this method are generic and stored as-is.

 If you wish to store values that are specific for each user account, you can use [`Platform.LocalStorageAPI`](/docs/development/api-wrapper/methods/platform#localstorageapi) instead.